auroraeffect/jetbrains-live-templates-commentsjs/README.md

 # jetbrains-live-templates-commentsjs

-coding human readable code by using comment split code
+Coding human-readable code by using comment split code

 ## Install